mohammedmoiz0059-de/Data-Engineer/AI/ML_Basics.md

 >Algorithms that learn from data.
 >> Data + Answers -> Learning Algorithn -> Model

 There are different Types of ML categorized based on learning  :
 - **Supervised Learning** : is defined as when a model gets trained on a "Labeled Dataset".
 Labelled datasets have both input and output parameters.
-   1. Classification : predicts categorical outputs, meaning it assigns data into predefined classes like spam/non-spam emails or disease risk categories
--**Unsupervised Learning** : works with unlabeled data, meaning there are no predefined outputs.
+- **Unsupervised Learning** : works with unlabeled data, meaning there are no predefined outputs.
 The algorithm finds hidden patterns, groups or relationships within the data on its own.
--**Semi-Supervised Learning** : Semi-Supervised Learning combines both Supervised and Unsupervised approaches.
+- **Semi-Supervised Learning** : Semi-Supervised Learning combines both Supervised and Unsupervised approaches.
 It uses a small set of labeled data and a large set of unlabeled data for training.
--**Reinforcement Learning** :trains an agent to make a sequence of decisions through trial and error.
+- **Reinforcement Learning** :trains an agent to make a sequence of decisions through trial and error.
 The agent interacts with the environment, receives feedback in the form of rewards or penalties and learns optimal actions over time.
--**Self-Supervised Learning** : is a modern approach where models generate their own labels from raw data.
+- **Self-Supervised Learning** : is a modern approach where models generate their own labels from raw data.
 It doesn’t rely on manual annotation instead, the model learns by predicting parts of data from other parts